-Where a disagreement arises concerning any IP-related matter associated with this Policy (including but not limited to matters of inventorship or share of ownership), it should be referred to the Director Commercialisation who will work with the parties in dispute to attempt to find a mutually acceptable solution.
-If the IP-related matter is not resolved within 3 months of its referral then the Director Commercialisation will consult with the DVC&VP(R) and appoint an appropriate expert to determine a resolution.
+Where a disagreement arises concerning any IP-related matter associated with this Policy (including but not limited to matters of inventorship or share of ownership), it should be referred to the Director, Adelaide Enterprise, who will notify the DVC&VP(R) and work with the parties in dispute to attempt to find a mutually acceptable solution.
+If the IP-related matter is not resolved within 3 months of its reference to the Director, Adelaide Enterprise, then the DVC&VP(R) will appoint an appropriate expert to determine a resolution.
 The expert must act as an expert and not as an arbitrator, and the determination of the expert will be final and binding as between the parties.